emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## SpenEmbed
+### Score: 11/22
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Good for new content, but struggles to find older stuff. ⚠️
+1. 7 sources and does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI has lots of room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Site has movies and shows, but not much anime. ⚠️
+1. Site has continue watching. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***
 ## PrimeFlix
 ### Score: 11/22
 1. Streams load very fast. ✔️